isjfk/PowerAlarm/README.md

 > https://play.google.com/store/apps/details?id=com.isjfk.android.racad

 # Important TODO list
+Here is the most wanted bug fixs / new features.
+Feel free to push if you can help.
 1. Fix alarm went off issue in Android 5.0 and above version.
 2. Convert into AndroidStudio project.